conterra/mapapps-workshop-layout/uebungen/_08/README.md

 {
     "name": "theme-happy",
     "version": "1.0.0",
-    "title": "Theme SH",
+    "title": "Theme Happy",
-    "description": "This bundle provides the theme 'sh'.
+    "description": "This bundle provides the theme 'happy'.
 This theme fits best with the seasons layout template and can be used for customization.", "vendor": "con terra GmbH",
     "keywords": ["layout"],
     "main": "",